Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 if(damage_source_unit.name.contains("floodcarrier")){
   UnitId killer = Carriers.GetKiller(damage_source_unit);
   if(killer != null){
-    // Necessary to propagate the history of who the original unit was that
+    // Propagate the history of who the original unit was that
     // killed the carrier.
-Imagine a chain reaction where the player shoots
-    // a Carrier which blows up, killing another Carrier that blows up,
-    // killing a third Carrier.
-In the Medals and Scoring system the player
-    // receives credit for all three kills, even though they only directly
-    // killed the first Carrier.
 This is ok. damage_source_unit = killer;
-    // THIS, however, is NOT ok.
-We are overriding the team that the damage
-    // is coming from to be the killer's team.
-In 99% of cases, the killer
+    // Override the team that the damage is coming from to be
-    // will be a player unit, so this will be converting the damage's
-    // team from Flood to Players.
-    damage_source_team = killer.team;
+    // the killer's team (i.e. the Player).
+This is NOT ok. damage_source_team = killer.team;
   }
 }